dev-xo/remix-saas/README.md

 ### Stripe Products

 From [Stripe Products](https://dashboard.stripe.com/test/products) Dashboard, create as many products as you want.
-Remember to update their secret Keys from `.env` file, as well as their descriptions from `/modules/stripe/stripe-plans`.
+Remember to update their secret API Keys from `.env` file, as well as the product descriptions from `/services/stripe/stripe-plans`.

 ### Production